Sponsored Programs Office

-Post-award services (award cycle) includes guidance and assistance in award negotiation and acceptance, award set-up, sub-award/contracts negotiations, review of grant expenditures, award modifications and close-out activities as well as assisting in ensuring compliance with sponsor's reporting requirements and regulations.
+Post-award services (award cycle) includes guiding and assisting with award negotiation and acceptance, award account set-up, negotiating sub-award/contracts reviewing grant expenditures, assisting with award modifications and close-out activities and ensuring compliance with sponsor's reporting requirements and regulations.

-- All sponsored program applications, for research or other purposes, must be submitted through SPO.
+- All sponsored program applications must be submitted through SPO.

-- All requests for external funding must be approved by Aurora's Senior Vice President for Research and Academic Relations.
+- All requests for external funding must be approved by Aurora Research Institute's president prior to submission.

-- All awards must be made to Aurora and accepted by the Senior Vice President for Research and Academic Relations and Chief Financial Officer.
+- All awards must be made to Aurora Health Care and accepted by the Aurora Research and Academic Relations and Chief Financial Officer.

-- The PI has ultimate responsibility for the implementation and management of a sponsored project.
+- The PD/PI has ultimate responsibility for the implementation and management of a sponsored program.

 Please contact SPO for further information and assistance.